How to Prepare for SOC 2 and ISO 27001 Audits: A Startup's Guide

 f) Wrap Up Meeting (Closing Call)

 Scheduled wrap-up meetings at the end of the audit phase are critical for understanding preliminary findings.
-Don't leave this discussion without full clarity.
+The external auditor will deliver a final report after the audit, summarizing findings and outlining next steps.
+Don’t leave this discussion without full clarity.
 Question findings respectfully if anything is unclear or seems incorrect.
-Ultimately, you're responsible for remediating these findings later.
+Ultimately, you’re responsible for remediating these findings later, so plan remediation efforts to address any issues identified by the auditor.

-Your audit isn't truly complete until you have received and reviewed the final draft of the audit report.
+Your audit isn’t truly complete until you have received and reviewed the final report, which serves as the authoritative document summarizing the audit results.
 Typically, the detailed report arrives a few weeks after audit day, offering another opportunity to carefully verify findings before moving further.
 Take advantage of this review period to ensure accuracy and fully understand any follow-up steps required.

 About SecureLeap